awsdocs/amazon-eks-user-guide/doc_source/efs-csi.md

   ```
   kubectl apply -f https://raw.githubusercontent.com/kubernetes-sigs/aws-efs-csi-driver/master/deploy/kubernetes/base/csidriver.yaml
   ```

-  If your cluster contains both nodes and Fargate pods, then run both of the previous commands\.
 **Note**
 Starting with the 1\.0\.0 release, encryption of data in transit using TLS is enabled by default\.
 Using [encryption in transit](http://aws.amazon.com/blogs/aws/new-encryption-of-data-in-transit-for-amazon-efs/), data will be encrypted during its transition over the network to the Amazon EFS service\.
 To disable it and mount volumes using NFSv4, set the `volumeAttributes` field `encryptInTransit` to `"false"` in your persistent volume manifest\.
 For an example manifest, see [Encryption in Transit example](https://github.com/kubernetes-sigs/aws-efs-csi-driver/blob/master/examples/kubernetes/encryption_in_transit/specs/pv.yaml) on GitHub\.
 Only static volume provisioning is supported\.
 This means that an Amazon EFS file system needs to be created outside of Amazon EKS before being used by pods in your cluster\.